ArcBees/dev-site/site/src/main/markdown/gwtp/advanced/Merge-Locale.md

 For more details on the script, run `mergelocales --help`.

-# Additional information
+## Additional information
 GWT looks for the `LocalizableResource???.properties` files in the directory of your class implementing Constants or Messages, and in the directory of any super interfaces.
-The problem with `UiBinder` translations is that the associated `LocalizableResource` files are generated in the folder of the `UiBinder` file, so your resources are spread across your directories. `mergelocales` looks for all of these and merges them intelligently in a central location: com.google.gwt.i18n.client.
-This is legit since this package is the directory of the `LocalizableResource`, a superinterface common to both Constants and Messages.
+The problem with `UiBinder`translations is that the associated `LocalizableResource` files aregenerated in the folder of the `UiBinder` file, so your resources arespread across your directories. `mergelocales` looks for all of these andmerges them intelligently in a central location: com.google.gwt.i18n.client.
+This is legit since this package is thedirectory of the `LocalizableResource`, a superinterface common to bothConstants and Messages.

 When compiling a localized GWT project, one has to
 * compile 1st time, to generate extras locales